dondakeshimo/todo-cli/README.md

 You can use completion with bash or zsh.

 ##### :warning: zsh completion
-ZSH completion would often shows inappropriate candidates if you didn't configure below setting.
+ZSH completion may show inappropriate candidates if you didn't configure below setting.
-We recommend you to set zsh-completion configuration.
+We recommend that you set zsh-completion configuration.

 #### Bash
 Set `PROG=todo` and load `scripts/bash_autocomplete`.